sgaliamov/blog/_posts/rust/rust-pros-and-cons.md

 1. **Immutability.**
 1. **Performance.**
-1. **Simple, minimalistic language.** I love C# but it growing so much last years.
-I wish Microsoft will do something like JetBrains did with Kotlin.
-Personally I think we need fresh blood in `.NET`.
+1. **Simple, minimalistic language.** I love C# but it growing so much last years.\
+   I wish Microsoft will do something like JetBrains did with Kotlin.\
+   Personally I think we need reboot the main `.NET`.
-1. **Takes a lot from FP**: If you think that OOP is the only right way to design software, you are very wrong. and if you persist in this, the fate of the dinosaurs awaits you.
+1. **Takes a lot from FP**: If you think that OOP is the only right way to design software, you are very wrong.\
+   And if you persist in this, the fate of the dinosaurs awaits you.\
    You will have to maintain old legacy systems, like someone maintain COBOL code now, while rest of the world creates new shiny projects.
    1. shadowing.
    1. strong pattern matching.
    1. immutability.
 In C# we can define immutability using `readonly` keyword, and we have to define it on design time. with Rust you can decide on the moment whe you use it.